CommitHub/CommitHub-Blog/src/pages/blogs/04-06-2020-whats-new-vue3/index.md

 </Suspense>
 ```

-This method is a very clean way of adding functionality to dynamic async content that removed unnecesary `v-if` logic that requires a lot of mental overhead to tell what is going on.
+This method is a very clean way of adding functionality to dynamic async content that removed unnecessary `v-if` logic that requires a lot of mental overhead to tell what is going on.

 ### Multiple Root Nodes